 4. Familiarise yourself with security systems & measures

-including security screens, alarms, emergency codes or codewords, etc - so you know what to do.
+Be sure you know the security systems in place at your place of work.
+This includes security screens, alarms, emergency codes or codewords, etc. - so you know what to do to protect yourself.

-For example, you should talk in a low, calm voice; encourage the aggressor to focus on the facts (being rational stops you being too emotional); use positive body language; and - if it's safe to do so - stop them 'playing to a crowd' by going somewhere more private.
+These techniques will stop the incidents from getting worse.
+For example, talk in a low, calm voice.
+This technique encourages the aggressor to focus on the facts (being rational stops you from being too emotional).
+Use positive body language and - if it's safe to do so - stop them 'playing to a crowd' by going somewhere more private.

 6. Use awareness posters to set ground rules

-Have a zero-tolerance approach and warn people upfront via posters that abusive and violent behaviour is unacceptable and will not be tolerated.
+Have a zero-tolerance approach and warn people upfront via posters that abusive and violent behaviour is unacceptable and is not tolerated.

-7. If you are subject to violence of work, tell your manager
+7. If you are subject to violence at work, tell your manager

 If you've any questions or concerns about compliance or e-learning, please get in touch.